johnmgreenwell/servo/README.md

 The implementation relies on an external user-defined hardware abstraction layer (HAL) called `hal.h` which defines the necessary calls in the `HAL` namespace.
 Namely, a PWM object which sets a PWM waveform on a particular pin at a particular frequency in Hz and duty cycle integer.

-The HAL PWM object takes an identifying pin integer at initialization and has a PWM method taking the following format:
+The HAL PWM object takes an identifying pin integer at initialization and has a PWM method according to the following:
+* HAL::PWM pwm(pin_number)
-* void set(uint32_t freq, float duty)
+* void PWM::set(uint32_t frequency, float duty)

 ### Example